 Rep. Ford’s office sends out job listings daily to thousands of people.
-He has received several awards, including Archdiocese of Chicago “Christifideles” and “Augustus Tolton” awards; Safer Foundation Carre Visionary Award; Illinois Farm Bureau Activator Friend of Agriculture award; One of Chicago’s Top 40 Game Changers by the Urban Business Roundtable; and Small Business Advocate Award by Small Business Advocacy Council.
-He is the founding Committee Chairman of Illinois State Troop 606 of the Boy Scouts for boys on the West Side of Chicago.
+He has received many awards, including Archdiocese of Chicago “Christifideles” and “Augustus Tolton” awards; Safer Foundation Carre Visionary Award; One of Chicago’s Top 40 Game Changers by the Urban Business Roundtable; and Small Business Advocate Award by Small Business Advocacy Council.
+He is the Vice President of Membership of the Board of Directors of the Boy Scouts Pathway to Adventure Council of Northeast Illinois and Northwest Indiana.
 In 2014, Ford was elected Community Representative on the Local School Council (LSC) of George Rogers Clark Elementary School.
-He serves on many Boards of Directors, including Austin Chamber of Commerce, Advisory Board for a Children’s Museum in Austin, Loretto Hospital, Fathers Who Care, Peace Corner, External Advisory Board for Consortium to Lower Obesity in Chicago Children, and the Governing Board of West Suburban Medical Center.
+He serves on Boards of Directors of: Austin Chamber of Commerce, Advisory Board for a Children’s Museum in Austin, Peace Corner, Loretto Hospital, Fathers Who Care, the External Advisory Board for Consortium to Lower Obesity in Chicago Children, and the Board of Trustees of West Suburban Medical Center.